objektwerks/akka.http.medical/README.md

 Run
 ---
->Run app locally, with optional host and port args, which default to: host = 127.0.0.1, port = 7979
+>Run app locally, with optional host and port args, which default to: host = 127.0.0.1, port = 7676
-1. sbt "run localhost 7676" | sbt run
+1. sbt "run localhost 7676" **or** sbt run

 Package
 -------